EU unveils 50 billion euro infrastructure growth plan

-BRUSSELS The European Union's executive set out plans on Wednesday to invest 50 billion euros (43.6 billion pounds) by 2020 in new cross-border transport, energy and broadband projects which it said would boost growth and employment in the 27-nation bloc.
+BRUSSELS, Oct 19 The European Union's executive set out plans on Wednesday to invest 50 billion euros ($68 billion) by 2020 in new cross-border transport, energy and broadband projects, which it said would boost growth and employment in the 27-nation bloc.

 Total spending on the plan from 2014 and 2020 would amount to just 0.4 percent of EU annual GDP, but the European Commission said it expected the funds to attract extra public and private money by lowering the risk profile of key infrastructure projects.